California Democrat in Congress tests positive for COVID-19

 SAN FRANCISCO (AP) — Rep. Salud Carbajal of California has tested positive for the coronavirus after coming into passing contact with Sen. Mike Lee, a Utah Republican who is among a growing number of lawmakers and White House staff now confirmed to have the virus, his office said.

-The Democrat from Santa Barbara said in a statement this week that he sought a test “after discovering I was exposed to an individual who tested positive for COVID-19.”
+The Democrat from Santa Barbara said in a statement that he sought a test “after discovering I was exposed to an individual who tested positive for COVID-19.”
 That initial test came back negative.
 But a second test administered Tuesday was positive.

 He said he has “mild symptoms.”